njoy/TNSFD/thermalScattering/overview.rst

   Thermal neutrons can interact with many phonons of different energies, and the distribution of possible phonons that could exist in a material is represented in that material's phonon density of states.

+  Since thermal neutrons do not have sufficient energy to knock an atom from the material, any data prepared for a atom has to account for the material it belongs to.
+Thermal neutron scattering data must be prepared for "hydrogen in water", for example, instead of just for "hydrogen" in general.

 For more information regarding phonons and the importance of the phonon distribution in thermal neutron scattering, please see :ref:`Vibrational (Phonon) Denstiy of States<background_phonon_dos>`